 - EOM – End of the month

-Net Payment Terms refer to the amount of time that a business has to pay an invoice; these terms can range from 7 days all the way up to 90+ days.
-Net-30 terms are a standard business practice and commonly praised throughout business schools and associations.
+Net Payment Terms refer to the amount of time that a business must pay an invoice; these terms can range from 7 days all the way up to 90+ days.
+Net-30 terms are a standard business practice and are used more-commonly.

-If you’re planning on offering payment terms consider this:
+If you’re planning on offering payment terms, consider the pros and cons

-- Many buyers expect to be extended payment terms because having the payment due upon receipt is often unrealistic.
-Therefore you’re limiting the number of businesses that will purchase from you because they are looking to work with a company that will extend credit.
+- Many buyers expect to be extended payment terms because having the payment due upon receipt can be unrealistic.
+If you don’t offer any terms you might be limiting the number of businesses that will purchase from you, because they are looking to work with a company that will offer payment arrangements.

 - Payment terms help create a relationship between the vendor and the customer.
 Reliable buyers are more likely to return when they are offered terms.